Immigration

 Are people really that stupid (don’t answer that, I don’t want to know)?
 Do most Americans really think a fence is the answer to the illegal immigration mess?
 A fence along the entire border?
 Really?
 Are they going to put it on Mexican property or are they going to rip off the landowner and make him or her put it on their property?
 Are we going to fence out those damned Canadians too?
 What happens if someone comes by boat (Vietnamese, Cubans)?
 Shouldn’t we fence off the coast lines?
 Jesus Christos people, at what point do we surround ourselves with a force field and let nothing come in?

 I’ve got a barbed wire fence around my little 13 acre universe.
 The neighbors cows, deer, and even seismic crews have traversed my property without my permission in spite of the fence.
 Since I don’t have 24/7 surveillance I have no doubt that I have missed other trespassers.
 If we aren’t going to take away the bait, 24/7 surveillance is the key to getting more for our money (notice that I didn’t say solving the problem).
-If we feel that we have to put on an appearance of solving this problem (and we really don’t want to solve it), put some resources in the air and monitor the border.
-Put the existing (don’t double down on an already over bloated governmental entity) human assets on the ground to work chasing credible and confirmed sitings of illegal traffic not driving along some ill conceived fence.
+If we feel that we have to put on the appearance solving this problem (and we really don’t want to solve it), put some resources in the air and watch the border.
+Put the existing (don’t double down on an already over bloated governmental entity) human assets on the ground to work chasing credible and confirmed sitings of illegal traffic not driving along some ill-conceived fence.

 Posted in Thoughts, Uncategorized | 1 Comment